Qiskit/qiskit-metapackage/docs/development_strategy.rst

 IBM Q Provider
 ^^^^^^^^^^^^^^

 This provider gives you access to real experiments.
-You will need an IBM Q Experience account to use it.
+You will need an IBM Quantum Experience account to use it.
 It also has an online HPC simulator that can be used.
 It is a hosted version of the Aer Provider.